animated tooth logo

 Dental Issues

 Abnormalities in the upper jaw, gum, or arch can cause teeth to become impacted (unable to erupt) or absent completely.
-The shape of the mouth might not permit proper brushing which can lead to periodontal disease and tooth decay.
+The shape of the mouth might not permit proper brushing, which can lead to periodontal disease and tooth decay.

 What Does Cleft Lip and Cleft Palate Repair Involve?